ArduPilot/ardupilot_wiki/common/source/docs/common-slcan-f7h7.rst

 Configuring SLCAN SERIALx PORT
 ==============================

+Set CAN_SLCAN_CPORT = 1, if not already set or = 2 if you want to examine devices on a second CAN bus, if the autopilot provides it.

 Connect to Mission Planner.
 In the Full Parameters list set the highest numbered ``SERIALx_PROTOCOL`` to 22 and reboot.
 Now only the non SLCAN USB COM port will connect to Mission Planner and the SLCAN port will be ready for use.